The Best High Protein Dog Food (Review) in 2020

 In order to be called a “formula”, the manufacturer needs to add in at least 25% of chicken to the overall ingredients- in terms of weight.
 However, because their chicken may be pumped with salts and water, 70% of the weight of the chicken will actually dry up as the food is processed.
 Whatever is left will make up the ACTUAL chicken intake- but the weight at the time of manufacturing will have changed from the final product.
 Sneaky.

 Of course, the above is actually quite standard across the board and, when you see what other companies do to work around their regulators, this is actually pretty tame.
 Naturally, this makes it really difficult for buyers to distinguish between what food is actually made up with a good dose of protein, and what just says it is on the label.
-There’s more info available on this, so we’ll focus on what you should look for in order to choose high quality dog food.
+There’s more info available on this, so we’ll focus on what you should look for in order to choose high-quality dog food.

 Reading the label is the best way to ensure you’re getting the best high protein puppy food- with ingredient lists beginning with the heaviest item first.
-Of course, as we’ve already mentioned, dry weight will have more nutrition per pound than hydrated food- so chicken meal, for example, will have more protein, since this is chicken that has been dehydrated (the same goes for all meat and fish products).
+Of course, as we’ve already mentioned, the dry weight will have more nutrition per pound than hydrated food- so chicken meal, for example, will have more protein, since this is chicken that has been dehydrated (the same goes for all meat and fish products).
 Thus, high protein dry dog food will have more protein than high protein wet dog food.

 You should also check the guaranteed analysis of ingredients, which should give you exact percentages of each amount used per ingredient, in regard to the ingredients as a whole.
 This should give you a better idea of the dog with the most protein, per serving.

 Finally, keep an eye on the wording, anything that says “formula” has to have between 25% and 95% of the main ingredient (watch out for the sneaky ones!).
-Meanwhile, something that says something in plain terms, such as “lamb for dogs” has to be made up of at least 95% of the main ingredient, stated on the label.
+Meanwhile, something that says something in plain terms, such as “a lamb for dogs” has to be made up of at least 95% of the main ingredient, stated on the label.

 Remember that a high protein diet for dogs can come with a list of pros and cons, and depends entirely on how active your dog is, along with their breed and metabolism.
 So, be sure that your dog will respond well to a high protein diet by taking their age, breed and the amount of exercise your dog does on an average day into account before investing in protein for dogs.